square/Aardvark/README.md

 There are only three steps to get Aardvark logging and bug reporting up and running.

-1) Call `[Aardvark enableAardvarkLogging]` to enable logging.
+1) Call `[Aardvark enableDefaultLogController]` to enable logging.

-2) Call `[Aardvark enableBugReportingWithEmailAddress:]` to enable creating bug reports.
+2) Call `[Aardvark addDefaultBugReportingGestureWithBugReportRecipient:]` to enable creating bug reports.

 3) Replace `NSLog` with `ARKLog`

 This will allow users to report a bug by making a two-finger long-press gesture.
 This gesture triggers a UIAlert asking the user what went wrong.
 When the user enters this information, an email bug report is generated complete with an attached app screenshot and a text file containing the last 2000 ARKLogs.
 Screenshots are created and stored within Aardvark and do not require camera roll access.

-You can change how many ARKLogs are included in bug reports by changing the value of `maximumLogCount` on your `sharedInstance` of `ARKLogController`.
+You can change how many ARKLogs are included in bug reports by changing the value of `maximumLogCount` on your `defaultController` of `ARKLogController`.

-You can customize how bugs are filed by passing your own `ARKBugReporter` object to `[Aardvark enableBugReportingWithReporter:]`.
+You can customize both how bugs reports are triggered and how they are filed by passing your own `ARKBugReporter` object to `[Aardvark addBugReporter:withTriggeringGestureRecognizerOfClass:]`.

 ## Viewing Logs

 Push an instance of `ARKLogTableViewController` onto the screen to view your logs.
 Customize the appearance of your logs by setting your own `logFormatter` on the `ARKLogTableViewController` instance.

-If you want ARKLogs to show up in your console, `[ARKLogController sharedInstance].logToNSLog = YES;`.
+If you want ARKLogs to show up in your console, `[ARKLogController defaultController].logToNSLog = YES;`.

 ## Contributing